 Shiplap as seen on the show is usually shiplap boards installed using spacers to create a gap between the rows of boards.
 You can also use regular straight edge planks with spacers to get the same effect.
 But ther is a better way...

 Since the gap between the boards has become a very sought after look many have achieved this style by installing either standard, straight edged boards or shiplap boards using a spacer.
-The simplest way to achieve this look, by using nickel gap.
-Nickel gap is very similar to flooring as it also has edges that are tongue and groove.
-The difference is that nickel gap has a tongue longer than its corresponding groove creating a consistent, built in gap along the edges of the boards.
-We offer both shiplap and nickel gap boards, milled from FSC 100% Recycled boards, in a variety of different finishes.
+The simplest way to achieve this look, by installing nickel gap shiplap boards.
+The nickel gap is achieved by milling one of the rabbeted edgs on the board slightly longer than the other edge.
+We offer both shiplap and nickel gap shiplap planks milled from FSC 100% Recycled boards, in a variety of different finishes.